Page last updated:

 - Container networking

 Each of these components expose APIs for user and system interaction.
-UAA uses OAuth to secure the APIs exposed by core TAS for VMs components.
+UAA uses OAuth to secure the APIs exposed by core PAS components.

 - Cloud Foundry Command Line Interface (cf CLI)